-- (a) Collaborate to create multi-level, differentiated unit and lesson plans; - (b) Engage in collecting and analyzing formative and summative student data; and - (c) Reflect on the teaching-learning process that took place in the class as well as the collaborative relationship of the team.
+- b.
+Engage in collecting and analyzing formative and summative student data; and - c.
+Reflect on the teaching-learning process that took place in the class as well as the collaborative relationship of the team.

 The following sections provide guidance on each of the four phases of the collaborative instructional cycle (see Topic Brief #4: Seven Models of Co-Teaching for a more detailed discussion of the seven co-teaching models introduced here).